People (magazine): Changes over the Years

 In all the years since its inception, People Magazine Yearbook has covered events from the previous year and not the year on the front cover, and this is true even from the time period when it was called Private Lives.
 For example, People Magazine Yearbook 2008 covered events of 2007.
 And People Magazine Yearbook 1998 covered the events of the Year 1997.
 2014 was the last year for this to happen.
 The 2014 yearbook covered events of 2013.
 In 2015, a shift happened in the magazine that changed for the first time the year it actually covered within its pages.
 Instead of covering the events of 2014, this issue covered the events of 2015 and arrived on the stands towards the end of 2015.
 To make the shift properly understood, the first page of this yearbook included a tagline "The Most Memorable Moments of 2015".
 With this move, People Magazine Yearbook changed its own 25-year-old tradition.
 This shift, however, resulted in the year 2014 never being covered by the People Magazine Yearbook and 2014 became the only year not to be covered since its inception in 1991.
 Since then, the People Magazine Yearbook has been covering events of the same year that are on the Front Page.
 Another typeface change was experimented for two years when People Magazine Yearbook 2013! and People Magazine Yearbook 2014! had an exclamation mark following the year.
 This was dropped in the 2015 Yearbook and the publication discarded the exclamation mark.
 However, this issue dropped the Bold writing of the "Year" on the front cover and replaced it with a more inconspicuous style and it was like that until the 2019 issue.

-The 2016 Yearbook was a special "flip cover" issue wherein it combined a special edition memorabilia to cherish the memories of people that died in 2016.
+The 2016 Yearbook was a special "flip cover" issue wherein it combined a special edition memorabilia to cherish the memories of people who died in 2016.
 The list included Prince, David Bowie, Nancy Reagan, Alan Rickman, Doris Roberts, Muhammad Ali etc. The special edition could be accessed by flipping over the magazine.
 In November 2017, Meredith Corporation announced that it would acquire Time Inc. for $2.8 billion.
 The acquisition was completed on January 31, 2018.
 Time Magazine, People Magazine and also People Magazine Yearbook are now published by Meredith Corporation.
 The copyright of the 2018 Yearbook was described as belonging to Time Inc. Books, a division of Meredith Corporation and published by People Books, an imprint of Time Books.
 This issue included the tagline, "The Most Memorable Moments of 2018" on the cover.
 However, in the 2019 Yearbook, the copyright was described as belonging to Meredith Corporation, without any prominent tagline.
 The prominent bold writing of the "Year" on the front cover made a comeback with the 2020 Yearbook, along with a tagline saying "Our Extraordinary Year Together".
 The trend continued with the 2021 Yearbook, along with a tagline saying, "When We All Got Together Again".